16 DAYS ●

 Fly to Beijing, China's capital for a three-night stay.

 Heading to Beijing’s symbolic heart stroll across Tiananmen Square and into the sprawling magnificence of the Forbidden City.
 Entering through the Gate of Supreme Harmony, you will find a complex full of imperial riches.
-Enjoy a rickshaw ride through the warren-like hutongs, and visit a local family to gain an insight into Chinese culture and local customs.
+Enjoy a leisurely stroll through the warren-like hutongs where you will meet a local family to gain an insight into Chinese culture and local customs.
 Soak up the harmonious ambience of the Temple of Heaven, an orderly oasis in a bustling urban landscape, where you can watch, or participate in, a dance class.
 This evening sit down to a traditional dinner of Peking Duck.

 This morning is dedicated to China’s most iconic sight – the Great Wall.
 Taking a walk on this structure is the best way to appreciate both the wall itself and the dramatic scenery that it crosses.
 Visit a jade factory and savour an afternoon in the idyllic landscapes of the Summer Palace as you see the traditional Chinese gardens and exquisite architecture.
-In the evening, watch a thrilling Chinese acrobatic show.
+In the evening, there is an optional Kung Fu show.

 Fly to Xian and stroll around the Muslim Quarter.
 Enjoy a Shui Jiao dumpling feast and Tang Dynasty